Skip to main content

 Discover how enslaved men and women at Mount Vernon defined their agency and the legacies they left behind.

-Visit the bowling green to learn more about the lives of enslaved people at Mount Vernon and what emancipation and resistance meant in 18th-century Virginia.
+Visit the Family Hub on the Bowling Green (9:30 - 3:30) to learn more about the lives of enslaved people at Mount Vernon and what emancipation and resistance meant in 18th-century Virginia.
 Discover how enslaved men and women defined their agency and the legacies they left behind.
 There will be opportunities for both self and group reflection and self-expression through art.

-• A Spy Called James by Anne Rockwell & Floyd Cooper Story Time at 11 a.m. and 2 p.m.
+Listen to story time for the book A Spy Called James by Anne Rockwell & Floyd Cooper at 11 a.m. and 2 p.m.

-• Head to the Interpretive Center for special character performances that consider freedom and resistance through the eyes of Ona Judge, Christopher Sheels, and Hercules Posey.
+Head to the Interpretive Center for special character performances that consider freedom and resistance through the eyes of Ona Judge, Peter Hardiman, and Hercules Posey.

 Join an Enslaved People of Mount Vernon Specialty Tour at 10 a.m., 12 p.m., and 2 p.m.
 This program is included with admission.
 A free ticket is required to hold your place in line.
 Tours will start at the Mansion circle.